The Triumphal Entry

 The Coronation of Christ

-Manifold evidence also establishes that the Transfiguration was the first appearance of Christ as the King, thereby fulfilling the prophecy that sixty-nine weeks would usher in Messiah "the Prince".
+Much evidence also establishes that the Transfiguration was the first appearance of Christ as the King, thereby fulfilling the prophecy that sixty-nine weeks would usher in Messiah "the Prince".

 - Jesus' exact prediction a few days before the Transfiguration was that they would see Him "coming in his kingdom" (Matt.
 16:28).
 He meant that they would see Him come as the King.
 In other words, He would, before the eyes of some of His disciples, be inducted into His kingly office.
 The Transfiguration was therefore both His coming and His coronation (6).